deeptools/deepTools/docs/content/help_glossary.rst

 	 * base calls
 	 * additional information or empty line
 	 * sequencing quality measures - 1 per base call
-* note that there are no information about where in the genome the read originated from
+* note that there is no information about where in the genome the read originated from
 * example from the `wikipedia page <http://en.wikipedia.org/wiki/Fastq>`_
 ::